How to build self-confidence

 Everyone has strengths and talents.
 What are yours?
 Recognising what you’re good at, and trying to build on those things, will help you to build confidence in your own abilities.

-3. Set some goals
+Set some realistic goals

-4. Talk yourself up
+Talk yourself up

 You’re never going to feel confident if you have negative commentary running through your mind telling you that you’re no good.
 Think about your self-talk and how that might be affecting your self-confidence.
 Treat yourself like you would your best friend and cheer yourself on.